SethMorrowSoftware/libMQTTxt/libMQTTxt_Reference.md

 ## Notes

 ### Thread Safety
 The library is single-threaded.
-All operations occur on the main LiveCode thread.
+All operations occur on the main OXT thread.

 ### Binary Data
 Message payloads are binary-safe.
 Use `binaryEncode`/`binaryDecode` for binary data.